 If you have installed the COMSOL apps in the MATLAB Apps ribbon, click the COMSOL Search icon (5).

 Using the COMSOL Model Search apps() only model object with name model are supported.

-If the COMSOL model objected is linked with a MATLAB object with a different name than model, enter the command:
+If the COMSOL model object is has a different name than model, enter the command:

 mphsearch(<modelname>)